davidkane9/creditr/notes_on_testcases.md

 Caesars
 ========================================================
-accrual, price and pts upfront match with Bloomberg
+spreadDV01, accrual, price and pts upfront match with Bloomberg

 upfront 5707436 supposed to be 5707438

 RecRisk -95439.69 supposed to be -95430.32

-spreadDV01 21 supposed to be 21.15

 Principal 5,744,936 supposed to be 5,744,938.